This post was originally published on November 19, 2012

--Hannah Arendt, Denktagebuch
+-- Hannah Arendt, Denktagebuch

-In the back of a volume of letters between Louise von Salome and Rainer Maria Rilke, Hannah Arendt wrote in pencil: “253, 256, Einsamkeit.”
+In the back of a volume of letters sent between Louise von Salome and Rainer Maria Rilke, Hannah Arendt wrote in pencil: “253, 256, Einsamkeit.”
 On the corresponding pages, she marked out two passages from a letter from Rilke to Salome from January 10th, 1912.
 The first:

 Can I, despite everything, move on through all this?
 If people happen to be present they offer me the relief of being able to be more or less the person they take me for, without being too particular about my actual existence.
 How often do I step out of my room as, so to speak, some chaos, and outside, perceived by someone else’s mind, assume a composure that is actually his and in the next moment, to my astonishment, find myself expressing well-formed things, while just before everything in my entire consciousness was utterly amorphous.